 Henry Cowell Redwoods State Park, which is just steps from Roaring Camp Railroads, is a not-to-miss day in the forest.
 The wide, flat Redwood Grove Loop Trail is perfect for little hikers, strollers, wheelchairs, or folks who are short on time, but want to experience the majestic redwoods.
 This shaded path has plenty of rest spots.
 For those who want a longer loop, head down to the River Trail which follows the San Lorenzo River or hike to the observation deck for views to the ocean on a clear day.

 For additional hiking head to nearby Fall Creek in Felton.
 Parking for Fall Creek is free, but be sure to arrive early if you want a spot in the small lot.
 You can also park along Highway 9.
-Trail access is limited in some sections due to recent fire activity.

 Have an aspiring green thumb?
 Mountain Feed and Farm Supply, a local hotspot known for its nursey may inspire it to flourish.
 They also offer a variety of supplies for beekeepers, cheesemakers, and canners.